 - Z – the ATOMIC (or ELEMENT) number

 To properly identify an atom it is written as follows:

 The atomic core (nucleus) possesses positively charged protons and neutrons, which have no charge.
-What’s special about the nucleus is that compared to the electron shell it is much smaller, but at the same time accounts for 99 % of the mass of the whole atom.
+What’s special about the nucleus?
+Compared to the electron shell, it is much smaller, but yet it accounts for 99% of the mass of the whole atom.

 Nuclide and nucleons

 The nuclide is a particular type of nucleus, which is precisely defined by the number of specific nucleons inside it.
-Nucleons are a collective term used to refer to subatomic particles inside the nucleus which are the protons and the neutrons.
-Nuclides having the equal number of proton, but a different number of neutrons belong to the same element but are referred to as isotopes.
+Nucleons are a collective term used to refer to subatomic particles inside the nucleus, which are the protons and the neutrons.
+Nuclides having the same number of protons, but a different number of neutrons, are referred to as isotopes of that element.

 Isotopes represent atoms of the same element that differ in the number of neutrons.
-If the mass number in the Periodic System of Elements (PSE) represents a fraction, the naturally occurring isotopes will be taken into account as a percentage.
+If the mass number in the periodic table of elements represents a fraction, the naturally occurring isotopes will be taken into account as a percentage.
 To calculate the mass number, the following equation is used.